yngveha/Digital-System-Design/RTL-coding/layout.md

 This is how you can avoid pressing the space bar twice.

 ## Counterexamples and limitations
-If you have compelling cases or reasons to not let indentation match the hierarchy, please let us know in the discussions!
+If you have cases or compelling or reasons for when indentation should not match the hierarchy, please let us know in the discussions!